 - Service delivery protests;

 - Disasters due to climate change;

 - Failure to complete projects on time

 - Non-payment culture in community and government departments

+- ♦ Covid-19 pandemic

-3.7.12 COMBINED SWOT ANALYSIS
+3.7.13 COMBINED SWOT ANALYSIS

 Prior sections of this report highlighted SWOT Analysis on each KPA.
 Following is a combined SWOT Analysis.